-In a previous peanut butter cookie recipe here at Lord Byron’s Kitchen, I had talked about the fact that peanut butter cookies were not a normal part of my childhood.
+In a previous peanut butter cookie recipe, I talked about the fact that peanut butter cookies were not a normal part of my childhood.
 Most North American adults, between the ages of thirty and fifty, can easily identify with the familiarity of peanut butter cookies.
+I’m catching up on what I miss out on with these Holiday Cream Cheese Peanut Butter Cookies!

 I am not one of them.
 My mom never made peanut butter cookies like other mom’s did.
-I’m not sure if the seventies and eighties peanut butter cookie popularity reached Newfoundland or not, because I can’t remember other mom’s making peanut butter cookies either.
+I’m not sure if the seventies and eighties peanut butter cookie popularity reached Newfoundland or not.
+I can’t remember other mom’s making peanut butter cookies either.

 My fellow Newfoundlander’s, am I wrong?
 Is my memory not what it used to be?
 Was it just my mom that prevented my childhood from being extra memorable?
 Or, am I thinking that peanut butter cookies were popular based on the media that influenced my childhood?
 Thanks a lot, 80s sitcoms!
 It’s all a blur, I tell you!